 As vaccine availability increases, and individuals are ready to get out and take advantage of new destinations for leisure travel, the second half of 2021 is expected to see significantly increased demand.
 This demand generation will undoubtedly be led by the vacationing traveler, absorbing the majority of the available inventory.

 Now that supplies are so low, and the demand for rental cars is picking up, renting a car could become one of the most expensive parts of the traveler’s journey.
 Based upon the BTN Corporate Travel Index for 2019, the average daily rate for an intermediate rental car in Chicago was $35.05 per day.
 A similar search for March of 2021 has a daily rental rate of $98.99, equating to an increase of 282%.

 Historically, rental car agreements have always been part of your preferred travel program but rarely took the majority of negotiating time or required significant stakeholder attention.
 This is changing as the challenges faced by rental companies over the next year could dramatically impact your budget.
 We have outlined best practices for your consideration.

 While nothing is guaranteed, and the rental car industry continues to adapt to these changes, being prepared and planning well ahead of time should ease the rental car process for both travelers and travel managers.
-If you need any assistance with your rental car programs, or require contacts for supplier representatives, reach out to your Account Manager for assistance – we are here for you!
+If you need any assistance with your rental car programs, or require contacts for supplier representatives, reach out to your Client Success Manager for assistance – we are here for you!